 Léon Faye was the former deputy chief of the French air-force in North Africa before becoming an important member of the French Resistance.
 He was Marie-Madeline Fourcade's closest ally and the second in command of Noah's Ark.
 His codename was 'Eagle' and he appears in The Umbrella Mouse in this way.

 Real life search and rescue dog, Rip, (who appears as Dickin in The Umbrella Mouse) with his handler Mr. King who said: "Official dogs are now trained for this kind of work, but Rip was the first dog to locate trapped persons."
 He was awarded the Dickin Medal in 1945.

 American messenger pigeon G.I.
 Joe is another key character in The Umbrella Mouse who was inspired by the real American messenger pigeon, G.I.
 Joe.
-He was awarded the Dickin Medal in 1946 for saving the lives of at least 1,000 men of the 56th Division by delivering an important message to Allied troops.
+He was awarded the Dickin Medal in 1946 for saving numerous Allied soldier and civilian lives by delivering an important message to Allied troops.